5. Design methods

 Conceptual model

-Model of the resulting system - its basic concepts - abstract representation of the system
+Model of the resulting system - its basic concepts - abstract representation

 Comparison of 4 with 2